Skip navigation

 All matriculated students will receive access around mid-May to an online course in Canvas that will provide tutorials, lessons, problem sets and quizzes to assist you in this preparation.
 All incoming students are required to take the Pre-Calculus course and quiz by August 1.
 Students who do not fare well in the online Pre-Calculus quiz are required to attend Prof. Meucci's math review during pre-term.

-Even if you were not required to take Summor or Pre-Term English courses, that does not mean that you would not benefit from taking such courses.
-The Online course offered during July provides Advanced English Reading and Writing training, and the course offered on campus during pre-term offers Advanced Listening and Speaking training.
+The Intensive English Pre-term courses offered in pre-term provide Advanced English Reading and Writing and Advanced Listening and Speaking training.
 These courses should enhance participation in courses during the regular academic year and help students to achieve the level necessary to pass the internal SAIS English proficiency exam.

 Questions?